lihei12345/CYJSONValidator/README.md

 ## CYJSONValidator way

 In Cbjective-c, `id` doesn't support `dot notation`.
 This is very very upset for me.
 Because we cann't use `chainable syntax` gracefully.
-But there are still some simple ways to make this.
+But there are still some simple ways to make it.

 ```obj-c
 	// first way